Please email any questions you have to our Q&A Department.

 Q: What does the AVC Patent Portfolio License cover?

-A: The AVC Patent Portfolio License provides coverage for the AVC Standard that is covered by Portfolio patents to the extent posted here.
+A: The AVC Patent Portfolio License provides coverage for the AVC Standard to the extent posted here.

 Q: Who are the essential patent holders (“Licensors”) to the AVC Patent Portfolio License?